-By Mexican law, tequila must contain a minimum of just 51% blue agave, and “mixto” tequilas can be made with a mixture of the plant’s juices and artificial sweeteners such as cane sugar or high-fructose corn syrup.
-However, most experts agree that any tequila worth its salt will be made with 100% blue agave.
+By Mexican law, tequila must contain a minimum of just 51% blue agave.
+“Mixto” tequilas can be made with a mixture of the plant’s juices and artificial sweeteners such as cane sugar or high-fructose corn syrup.
+However, while these can still legally be classified as tequilas, they’re often of an inferior quality to tequila created with 100% blue agave.

-Modern tequila production dates back to the 1600s, and while the spirit is technically a type of mezcal, it differs from most traditional mezcals in the way the agave is cooked: Today the piñas are most often steamed in brick ovens or industrial autoclaves, rather than roasted in earthen pits, although some tequilas such as Siembra Valles employ the ancestral method of roasting the agave in underground ovens.
-Most tequila also relies on commercial yeast in the fermentation stage, whereas mezcal ferments naturally with airborne yeast.
+Modern tequila production dates to the 1600s, and while the spirit is technically a type of mezcal, it differs from most traditional mezcals in the way the agave is cooked.
+Piñas today are most often steamed in brick ovens or industrial autoclaves, rather than roasted in earthen pits, although some tequilas such as Siembra Valles employ the ancestral method of roasting the agave in underground ovens.
+Most tequila also relies on commercial yeast during the fermentation stage, whereas traditional mezcal ferments naturally with airborne yeast.

-The Consejo Regulador del Tequila (CRT) classifies and regulates four main types of tequila: blanco, joven, añejo, and extra añejo.
+The Consejo Regulador del Tequila (CRT) classifies and regulates five main types of tequila: blanco (silver/white), joven (young/gold), reposado (aged), añejo (extra aged), and extra añejo (ultra aged).
 Generally, blanco tequilas have vegetal flavors of agave, citrus, grass, and pepper, while oak-aged expressions such as reposado or añejo will show toastier, deeper notes of vanilla, caramel, dried fruits, and warm baking spices.
 As with all spirits, however, specific expressions can vary according to many factors, including the terroir of the region, the types of barrels used, and how the tequila is produced.

-This is what to know about the four main types of tequila—plus a blend called joven and newcomer cristalino.
+This is what to know about the four main types of tequila, along with blends called joven and newcomer cristalino.